wbolster/guess-words/README.rst

 ============

 This is a simple program that generates known words for a set of letters.
-It uses a brute force approach to tests all possible combinations for the given letters against the words in a known word list.
+It uses a brute force approach to test all possible combinations for the given letters against the words in a known word list.

 This program can be used for games such as Scrabble or Draw Something.